WELCOME TO LOCAL HISTORY HUB

 At Local History Hub, we believe local history belongs in every classroom.

 We’re a new, teacher-led initiative with a big ambition: to change how local history is taught and celebrated in primary schools across the United Kingdom.
+As a grassroots movement of educators, we thrive on networking and collaboration, connecting teachers to one another and to their communities

 What We Do